MICDS-Programming-Club/Programming-Club-Guides/introduction/learning_resources.md

 [Angular is a JavaScript library](https://angular.io/) used to build powerful single-page applications.
 It can also be used for other platforms, such as the [Ionic framework](http://ionicframework.com/) to build mobile apps!

 ### [Angular University](https://angular-university.io/)
 The Angular University is a great resource for learning Angular 2.
 It has simple to-the-point videos that are only a few minutes long each.
-While there are some videos that are free, **you must pay in order to access the full library of videos.
-Contact Michael Gira to get the credentials to a paid group Angular University account.**
+While there are some videos that are free, **you must pay in order to access the full library of videos.**

 ### [Awesome](https://github.com/AngularClass/awesome-angular2) Angular 2
 Awesome list of [Angular 2](https://angular.io/) seed repos, starters, boilerplates, examples, tutorials, components, modules, videos, and anything else in the Angular 2 ecosystem